shoppimon/authoritah/README.md

 Most importantly, roles are defined in a very granular way following an approach of least possible access.
-The right way to think of permissions in *authoritah* is to consider whether someone with the given role should have a given permission **under any circumstances** or only in specific contexts.
+The right way to think of permissions in *authoritah* is to consider whether someone with the given role should have a given permission **under all circumstances** or only in specific contexts.

 In our example, a `contributor` can create any article, but cannot delete any article - only their own articles.
 Later, we will see how to use dynamic role resolution to elevate a specific user to `content_admin` for specific contexts, so they can edit and delete their own articles.

-#### 2. Initialize an Authorizer and hook in identity management
+### 2. Initialize an Authorizer and hook in identity management
 Everything you will do with *authoritah* begins with creating an an `Authorizer` object.
 Assuming we read our roles & permissions configuration from a YAML file named `authorization.yml`, here is how this is done: